cyverse-archive/Donkey/doc/endpoints/filesystem/search.md

 `field:direction` where `field` is one of the fields of a **match record** and `direction` is either `asc` for ascending or `desc` for descending.
 Use dot notation to sort by one of the nested fields of the match records, e.g., `entity.label` will sort by the `label` field of the matched entities.
+If no `:direction` is provided, the search direction will default to `desc`.

 ### Response